New senior center will add much needed space and services

-The Pitt County Council on Aging celebrated Older Americans Appreciation Month on Wednesday while breaking ground for a new wellness center that will offer seniors a wider variety of services in an expanded space.
+The Pitt County Council on Aging celebrated Older Americans Appreciation Month last week while breaking ground for a new wellness center that will offer seniors a wider variety of services in an expanded space.

-“We are completely full right now,” Executive Director Rich Zeck said.
+“We are completely full right now,” Executive Director Rich Zeck said during Wednesday's gathering.
 “We serve 350 people every day and we have 200 more on the waiting list.
 Those numbers represent human beings who need us.”

 About 100 people gathered at the Pitt County Senior Center, 4551 County Home Road, to celebrate the expansion, which will be added to the rear of the existing facility.